Oklahoma Car Insurance

 Before you visit the Oklahoma Department of Motor Vehicles (DMV) to register your car, you will first need to have proof that you have current auto insurance.
 You'll also need to bring your vehicle title and other personal identification documents.
 If you've just moved to Oklahoma, be sure to inform GEICO of your new address and we'll send you Oklahoma proof of insurance cards to match.
 After you finish registering at the DMV, you have 30 days to take the car to the nearest Oklahoma Department of Public Safety (DPS) or Oklahoma Tax Commission (OTC) location to see a tag agent who will visually inspect the vehicle to confirm the Vehicle Identification Number (VIN) and odometer reading.

-Residents need to make sure that they meet the legal Oklahoma insurance requirements.
+Residents need to make sure that they meet the minimum legal requirements for auto insurance coverage in the state of Oklahoma.

 The minimum legal Oklahoma car insurance coverage is: